imstephens-professional/java_minis/Text-Based Adventure Game/Information.md

 ## Description
 Software developed in Eclipse Studio IDE (2026-03).
+Images created in Clip Studio Paint (5.0.4).

 This project is currently **incomplete**.